-App developers and publishers have to decide, how to proceed with this localization options.
-Not translating, is not completing an important App Store Optimization topic.
+App developers and publishers have to decide how to proceed with these localization options.
+Not translating is not completing a critical App Store Optimization topic.
 Human-based translations are expensive.
 Are machine-based ones a valid alternative?
-In other words which, one is the better option?
+In other words which one is the better option?
 App Store localization, machine or human-based?

 Applying translations to Google Play Console and Apple iTunes Connect

-- Write your descriptions (long, short, promo), search for keywords, write titles
+- Write your descriptions (long, short, promo), search for keywords, and write titles

-- Translate everything into as much languages as possible
+- Translate everything into as many languages as possible

 - Collect the whole results in sheets or other files

 - Take a deep breath – and start to copy and paste everything to the stores:

 - Select the text in your source file